furiogiunta420/ASPIDAfiletransfer/README.md

 # ASPIDAfiletransfer
-Send files from some device to your computer via internet(python+html)
+Send files from some device to your computer via internet Python+HTML

 First make sure you have Python installed, it will NOT work without it.